Prosecutors begin calling witnesses on second day of actor Jussie Smollett’s trial for reporting allegedly bogus hate crime

 But Smollett’s attorneys said it was the actor, who is Black and openly gay, who was in fact the real victim, not only of a homophobic attack but also of a “tremendous rush to judgment” by police and prosecutors that ruined his career and reputation.

-And the Osundairo brothers are opportunistic liars who hated Smollett “because of who he is as a person” and were using him to advance their own careers, defense attorney Uche said in his opening statement.
+And the Osundairo brothers are opportunistic liars who were using him to advance their own careers, defense attorney Uche said in his opening statement.

 In his opening remarks, Uche said there’s no physical or forensic evidence tying Smollett to the alleged hoax.
 He also said there’s no evidence Smollett was upset with situation at “Empire,” as the prosecution has alleged the actor carried out the alleged hoax to call attention to himself and better his position with the show.